ptrumpis/snap-lens-cache-import/README.md

 ```

 ## 📺 How To Video Guide
-You can watch this step by step video guide on YouTube if you need help with the import process
+You can watch this step by step video guide on YouTube if you need help with the import process.

 [![Snap Camera Installation Guide](https://img.youtube.com/vi/alo49et3QxY/0.jpg)](https://www.youtube.com/watch?v=alo49et3QxY)